 Before demanding this service several typical questions come up from the clients, thus we draw your attention to the following:

-- our company is not interested in selling other developers?/vendors? software licenses in any ways, thus we do our job independently form the right owners; in the course of providing our services we take only our customers? interests into consideration;
+- Our company is not interested in selling other developers’/vendors’ software licenses in any ways, thus we do our job independently form the right owners; in the course of providing our services we consider only our customers’ interests;

 - There was a year when half of Oracle’s new database license revenue came from audits